ryan-s-lee/cse15l-lab-reports/docs/report-lab1.md

 ![windowsdir](assets/images/lab1/windowsdir.png)
 ## Moving Files with scp
 Secure Contain Protect lmao
 `scp` essentially allows you to copy files from your computer to a server.
-The command goes
+The command goes:
 ```
 scp [file] [username]@ieng6.ucsd.edu:[destination-path]
 ```